 (approximately 3.5 hours)

 Children’s Museum of Eau Claire – Let the kids crawl through the human body in the Body Smarts exhibit.
-The Water Works exhibit, with its pumps, wheels and pipes, produces smiles and never waterworks.
+The Water Works exhibit, with its pumps, wheels, and pipes, produces smiles and never waterworks.
 Note: The Children’s Museum of Eau Claire is closed until further notice.

 Carson Park – The Eau Claire Express, a Northwoods league summer collegiate baseball team, plays at historic Carson Park Stadium, where Hank Aaron got his start.
 The new playground at Carson Park is the play place of every kids’ dreams and it is handicap accessible.
 Take a photo in front of the huge Paul Bunyan statue with Babe the Blue Ox at his side, stationed in front of the Paul Bunyan Logging Camp Museum in the park.

 Sounds Like Summer Concert Series – The open-air setting of these Thursday evening concerts at Phoenix Park gives kids room to spread out and dance to their heart’s content.
-Lots of local food trucks onsite, so make it a summer version of dinner and a show.
+Lots of local food trucks on site, so make it a summer version of dinner and a show.
 Runs in June, July, and August.

 U.S. National Kubb Championship – Eau Claire is the official “Kubb Capital of North America.”
 The city hosts the annual U.S. National Kubb Championships, drawing upwards of 125 teams from all over the country.
 Come watch the best of the best and learn to “kubb” yourself!

-Metropolis Resort – Make a weekend of it and stay at Metropolis Resort with indoor waterpark, trampoline park and go-kart track.
+Metropolis Resort – Make a weekend of it and stay at Metropolis Resort with an indoor waterpark, trampoline park, and go-kart track.

 (approx 6 hours)